grpc/grpc.io/content/en/community/_index.md

 ### gRPC Ecosystem

-The [gRPC Ecosystem][] GitHub organization hosts selected gRPC community projects.
+The [gRPC Ecosystem][] is a GitHub organization that hosts community projects related to gRPC &mdash; projects include, but are not limited to, gRPC extensions or integrations, as well as examples that demonstrate how to use gRPC for common or technically challenging use cases.

-Do you know of a gRPC project that's a good candidate for the ecosystem?
-Read the organization's [How to contribute][grpc-ecosystem-how-to], and submit a [gRPC Ecosystem Project Request][].
+Do you have of a gRPC-related project that's a good candidate for the ecosystem?
+Submit a request to have your project added; for details, see [gRPC Ecosystem - New projects are welcome!][grpc-ecosystem-request].

 </div>